Get

 Origin: Canada

 Labradors are well-known by just about everyone.
 They were the most popular dog in the United States for a long time, though they were recently beaten by the French Bulldog.
-What most people don’t know is that these dogs can have spotted tongues, though it is somewhat rare.
+What most people don’t know is that these dogs can have spotted tongues, though it is not that common.

 Labrador Retrievers were originally retrieving dogs.
 However, they’re now mostly kept as companion animals, and they make some of the best family pets you can own.
 Still, they have care needs just like any dog, including plenty of brisk walking and daily games of fetch.
 They do best in an active family, as they can be hyperactive and destructive if you don’t do enough with them.

 This breed is good-natured and very friendly.
-They do well with children especially, and they don’t have any natural guarding instincts.
+They do well with children especially, and they don’t have strong guarding instincts.
 When properly bred, they aren’t prone to shyness, either.
 They’re simply very easy dogs to socialize, which is probably why they’re known for their great temperament.

 14. Shiba Inu